Surgeons

 FRANZCO, FRACS, FRCOphth (UK)

-Paul’s research interests include advancements in specialised intraocular lens use in cataract surgery and the genetics of glaucoma.
-Paul has a long involvement in providing eye services to needy remote communities.
-He has worked as a volunteer ophthalmologist in communities in the Torres Strait Islands and Fiji, and since 2003 with the East Timor Eye Programme, treating local people and assisting in training local ophthalmologists.
+Paul has a long involvement in providing eye services to remote and developing communities.
+He has worked as a volunteer eye surgeon in the Torres Strait Islands and Fiji, and since 2003 with the East Timor Eye Programme, treating local people and assisting in training local ophthalmologists.

 Dr Andrew Traill